 The hardest part for us was turning it from a hobby to a career.
 I mean this would be a never ending story if I was to write all the challenges.
 Every day to me is another challenge thinking about what's next then creating the strategy and then making it reality.
 Toni and I work around the clock to make these things happen.

 The hardest part was early on, it was far harder to get sponsors and partnerships.
-Drifting was widely perceived as just a bunch of boy racers, so the challenge was getting people to come out and witness the sport in person to smell it, breath it and be blown away with the precision driving and speeds all the drivers were showcasing.
+Drifting was widely perceived as just a bunch of boy racers, so the challenge was getting people to come out and witness the sport in person to smell it, breathe it and be blown away with the precision driving and speeds all the drivers were showcasing.

 I was the first to show up with posters for the kids, merchandise, a website and the sort of stuff adults would come to as their kids would drag them from round to round, and obviously as companies clicked on, many of the drivers started getting decent support.
 I personally think the biggest boost for drifting in NZ was when Red Bull jumped onboard our program, and of course this was a dream for me but equally the sport instantly gained the credibility it deserved.
 The world knows if Red Bull are involved, it's freak'n serious.